Skip to contents

 Networking/security

-• options(shinyOAuth.leeway = 30) – default ID token exp/iat leeway seconds
+• options(shinyOAuth.leeway = 30) – default clock skew leeway (seconds) for ID token exp/iat/nbf checks and state payload issued_at future check

 • options(shinyOAuth.allowed_non_https_hosts = c("localhost", "127.0.0.1", "::1")) - allows hosts to use http:// scheme instead of https://